2.2 Summary of material accounting policy information

 For the purpose of fair value disclosures, the Company has determined classes of assets and liabilities on the basis of the nature, characteristics and risks of the asset or liability and the level of the fair value hierarchy as explained above.

-The Company uses valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure its fair value, maximising the use of relevant observable inputs and minimising the use of unobservable inputs.
+The Company uses valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure its fair value, maximising the use of relevant observable inputs and minimizing the use of unobservable inputs.

 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.